bucL/Yr11Notes/English/Key Quotes.md

 ## Act III
 ---
 - Promises Cassio that he will take Othello out of the way for a while and gets Emilia to talk to Cassio.
+- "Ha!
+I like not that" -- Iago
+	- Sows seeds of doubt into Othello's mind.
+- "That he would steal away so guilty-like" -- Iago
+	- By inference he is putting thoughts of doubt in Othello's mind.
+- "The sooner, sweet, for you." -- Othello
+	- Implying that Cassio is having an affair with Desdemona.
+- "Excellent wretch!
+Perdition catch my soul, But I do love thee!And when I love thee not Chaos is come again." -- Othello
+	- Foreshadowing of the chaos that follows his loss of his faith in Desdemona.
+	- Paradox "excellent wretch" "but I do love thee", seeing Othello split between two moods.
+- "Think, my lord?" -- Iago
+	- Repeating Othello's words back at him causing Othello doubt.
+- "Alas, thou echost me, As if there were some monster in thy thought" -- Othello
+	- Othello believes that Iago is holding something back about Cassio and his relations with his wife.
+Iago's deceptive hints are working upon Othello.
+	- Othello's sees Iago's physical and mental deception when Cassio interacts with his wife.
+- "My lord, you know I love you" -- Iago
+	- Dramatic Irony
+- "Utter my thoughts?
+Why, say they are vile and false," -- Iago
+	- Implying there is something going on between Desdemona and Cassio
+- "Oh, beware, my lord, of jealousy!
+It is the green-eyed monster which doth mock" -- Iago
+	- Essentially saying that if Othello is not angry/jealous with Desdemona he will live his life with his wife sleeping with other men.
+- "Haply, for I am black And have not those soft parts of conversation That chamberers have," -- Othello
+	- narratives of race coming into doubt for Othello,
+	- he has internalised these thoughts and he thinks he's less than what he truly is, he is starting to believe the narrative thrown at him by all those around him.
+	-